 Temporary Life Insurance

-LifeStyle Term 10, 15, 20, 25, 30, & Term to Age 80 - These plans consist of 10, 15, 20, 25, or 30-year Renewable & Convertible Term Insurance and Term to Age 80 Convertible Insurance.
+Lifetime Term 10, 15, 20, 25, 30, & Term to Age 80 - These plans consist of 10, 15, 20, 25, or 30-year Renewable & Convertible Term Insurance and Term to Age 80 Renewable & Convertible Insurance.
 The sum insured is level and all premiums are guaranteed.
-LifeStyle Term 10, 15, 20, 25, or 30 can be renewed until age 80 of the life insured, at which time the insurance terminates.
-Where as, LifeStyle Term to Age 80 has premiums that remain level until age 80, at which time the insurance terminates.
-These plans are available on a single or joint first-to-die basis.
-LifeStyle Term plans can also be layered by allowing a base plan and up to four Term Riders and four Second Life Term Riders (or a Joint First-to-Die base plan and up to four Joint Term Riders) of various initial term lengths within a single policy.
+Lifetime Term 10, 15, 20, 25, or 30 can be renewed until age 100 of the life insured, after which the insurance coverage continues for life with no additional premiums.
+Lifetime Term to Age 80 has premiums that remain level until age 80.
+Insurance can then be renewed until age 100 of the life insured, after which the insurance coverage continues for life with no additional premiums.
+These plans are available on a single or Joint First-to-Die basis.
+Lifetime Term plans can also be layered by allowing a base plan and up to four Term Riders and four Second Insured Term Riders (or a Joint First-to-Die base plan and up to four Joint Term Riders) of various initial term lengths within a single policy.

 Quick Issue Critical Illness - Quick Issue Critical Illness is designed to provide funds to help you financially care for yourself and your family and maintain the same quality of life after surviving a critical illness.
 The plan provides a tax-free lump sum living benefit to the owner of the plan on the occurrence of the first of the covered illnesses of the insured, provided the insured survives the waiting period following the onset of the critical illness.
 The waiting period is 30 days from diagnosis, except for Loss of Speech (6 months) and Paralysis (90 days).
 No living benefit is payable if cancer is diagnosed within 90 days of issue.
 Three types of Quick Issue Critical Illness plans are available: 10 Year Renewable to Age 75, Level to Age 75 and Level to Age 75 with Flexible Return of Premium.
 Quick Issue Critical illness is issued upon answering "No" to just 8 qualifying questions, provided there are no unfavorable reports from the Medical Insurance Bureau.
 View Brochure